chargehound/chargehound-slate/source/includes/2016-03-05/_disputes.md

 Showing a history of valid transactions with customer is good evidence that their disputed transaction is also valid.
 Typically, Chargehound can automatically fetch past payments from your payment processor. <b>Generally, you do not need to set past payment information yourself.</b>

 The past payments should be successful, non-disputed transactions that used the same credit card as the disputed transaction.
+The past payment list should not include more than 10 payments.
 You can update the past payment history when [updating](#updating-a-dispute) or [submitting](#submitting-a-dispute) the dispute.
 Each payment has the following properties:

 > Example usage: